-Packaging, deployment, and query of Windows Store apps
+Packaging, deployment, and query of UWP apps

 Typically, developers create and sign app packages using Visual Studio.
 For more info, see Packaging UWP apps.